valory-xyz/open-autonomy/docs/guides/overview_of_the_development_process.md

 5. **Define the service.** This consists in defining the service configuration and declaring what agents constitute the service, together with a number of configuration parameters required.

-6. **Publish and mint the service (and other components).** This is a required step to secure the the service developed in the [Autonolas Protocol](https://docs.autonolas.network/protocol/).
+6. **Publish and mint the service (and other components).** Those are required steps to make the service publicly available and secure it in the [Autonolas Protocol](https://docs.autonolas.network/protocol/).

 7. **Deploy the service.** You can deploy directly your service locally for testing purposes.
 To deploy a production service secured in the [Autonolas Protocol](https://docs.autonolas.network/protocol/) you first need to bring the service to the _Deployed_ state in the protocol.